FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 ### Author

-- name
+- first_name
   - Type: string
+  - Description: First name of the author
+- last_name
+  - Type: string
-  - Description: Full name of the author
+  - Description: Last name of the author
 - affiliation
   - Type: string
   - Description: Organization the author is affiliated with